 - The uncertainty of student foundation funding levels, as well as funding for other K-12 education programs, reflects the economic difficulties faced by the State of Michigan and the District.
 One of the most important factors affecting the District's budget is student count.
-General Fund revenue is generated from the State's per pupil allowance, a combination of State aid and property taxes.
-Under State law, the District cannot assess additional property tax revenue for general operations. - Demographic projections indicate that enrollment is likely to continue growing slowly over the next several years.
+General fund revenue is generated from the State's per pupil allowance, a combination of State aid and property taxes.
+Under State law, the District cannot assess additional property tax revenue for general operations. - ▶ In November, 2018, county voters approved a 0.9 mill enhancement millage where the funds will primarily be used to maintain current academic and extra-curricular offerings; improve mental health and social-emotional learning services district-wide with additional staff; and ongoing upgrades to district safety and security. - Demographic projections indicate that enrollment is likely to continue growing slowly over the next several years.
 While this is good news, especially compared to most districts within the State, the lack of stability in the funding stream from the State, and rising costs in many areas including employee health insurance, retirement contribution costs, and utilities, District administration continues to remain diligent in its decision-making as the Board desires to increase its level of reserves (fund balance).
-Measures to accomplish this include, but are not limited to, cooperative agreements with the Ottawa Area Intermediate School District as well as neighboring public and parochial schools and strategic changes to how the District handles its non-instructional support services. - ➢ In May, 2016, voters approved a \$22.7 million bond proposal focusing on safety and security, educational technology and building and site improvements. \$16.2 million of approved bond was issued during June of 2016.
-Proceeds from the bond issue will be spent gradually over the next six years to provide for the continuing needs of the district.
+Measures to accomplish this include, but are not limited to, cooperative agreements with the Ottawa Area Intermediate School District as well as neighboring public and parochial schools and strategic changes to how the District handles its non-instructional support services. - ▶ In May 2016, voters approved a \$22.7 million bond proposal focusing on safety and security, educational technology, and building and site improvements.
+Over \$16.1 million has already been spent on these projects with the remaining funds expected to be spent gradually over the next five years to provide for the continuing needs of the District.